What Are Blue Zones? Secrets to Longevity

 At first, Okinawa and Sardinia may feel worlds apart to you.
 But if you look closer, you will notice that they have some shared habits that explain their Blue Zones longevity.

-Plant-based diet & nutrition
+Plant-based Diet & Nutrition

 The Blue Zones emphasize: